ctimmons/cs_utilities/Utilities.Sql/SQL Server/Make - Description.md

 Regarding the compilation of a user-defined table type, the algorithm will drop and re-create any objects that depend on the type.

-##HOW TO USE
+## HOW TO USE

-See the ctimmons/cs_tsql_make_example project on GitHub for example code.
+See the [ctimmons/cs_tsql_make_example](https://github.com/ctimmons/cs_tsql_make_example) project on GitHub for example code.

 Inputs:

 - SQL Server connection object (opened).
 - Folder(s) where the T-SQL files reside, and/or names of the individual T-SQL files.
 - Optional default schema name used when a one-part T-SQL identifier is encountered (default is "dbo").
 - Optional error callback/event handler.
-The make algorithm will not stop on an error, but only log the errors that do occur by calling the callback and passing the system.Exception descendant of the error.
+The make algorithm will not stop on an error, but only log the errors that do occur by calling the callback and passing the System.Exception descendant of the error.
 - Optional logging callback/event handler.

 Assumptions: